 Webinar training courses

-Origin & Cause is a forensic engineering and fire investigation firm whose annual national education tour had to be cancelled due to COVID-19.
+Origin & Cause is a forensic engineering and fire investigation firm whose annual national education tour had to be cancelled due to Covid-19.
 We worked with them to move the whole experience online.
-Participants even received pizza delivery to their home in time for the live webinar!
+Participants even received pizza delivery to their homes in time for the live webinar!
 Behind the scenes, we put a ton of thought into the software we used, and led practice runs with all of the presenters to ensure a top-notch viewing experience.
-The result: more than 500 registrants, which is an unprecedented number of registrations and attendees for them.
-Based on the early success, we’re not increasing the frequency of the webinars.
+The result: more than 600 registrants, which is an unprecedented number of registrations and attendees for them.
+Based on the early success, we’re now increasing the frequency of the webinars.

 Customer support and careful communication

 We needed to adjust the strategy for our longest-running client iCapital, which is a financial lender to small businesses.
 Because the risk of default rose dramatically overnight, we halted all advertising and instead began producing Covid-19-related resources and content to support existing clients and prospects.
 The result was a near doubling of visits to the blog section.

 In response to the drastic shortage of personal protective equipment (PPE) for front-line workers, our label manufacturing client Lorpon Labels stepped up to produce PPE in addition to continuing to service their clients.
 It turns out their equipment can stamp and cut acetate for face shields so we connected them with a product designer.
 Today they are on track to produce one million face shields.
 In addition, we communicated with clients to share how they are servicing clients while also protecting their workforce.

 Meanwhile, many of Lorpon Labels’ clients pivoted to produce hand sanitizer.
 In response, Lorpon Labels started offering free label printing for companies that are producing and donating sanitizer.
 We supported this effort with PR and customer communications.